Our Local Offer for Children with Special Educational Needs.

 Before starting at Hazelwood Nursery your child’s key worker, will spend time with you and your child going through the ‘welcome pack’ which provides information about the nursery, and allows us to learn information about your child to assist us to introduce your child into nursery, understand their needs and interests and at the same time enables you to develop a trusting relationship with your key worker.
 You will also be introduced to your child’s buddy key worker who you can approach if your child’s key worker is not in nursery.
 Following this a programme of mutually agreed settling in sessions are organised to support your child’s transition from home to nursery.
 During the settling in visits your child’s key worker will record observations of how your child responds and their immediate interests and needs during the settling in process, culminating in a transition review after four weeks which you, your child and the key worker all contribute to.

 Reports from health care professionals, such as health visitors, speech and language therapists, identify your child’s individual needs.
 We welcome parents and professionals sharing these reports in order to plan appropriately to meet these needs.
-We have had experience liaising with Portage, Speech and Language, Psychology, Behaviour Support, the Primary Inclusion Service.
+We have had experience liaising with Portage, Speech and Language, Psychology, Behaviour Support, the Primary Inclusion Service, Stockport Family and Start Well.

 We have good links with our local Children’s Centre and we can sign post you to support which is available through there, for example Parent support officers, inclusion officers, and social care.